Can golf be cool? This luxury fashion brand insists it can - KESQ

 “A little different”

-Addressing that question has been Whim’s primary objective since Heaberg and business partner Will Gesel founded what was initially a boutique fashion brand in July 2019.
+Addressing that question has been Whim’s primary objective since Heaberg and business partner Will Gisel founded what was initially a boutique fashion brand in July 2019.

 Clothes have been the primary answer, with a pop-up shop in Chicago marking the company’s launch.
 There, potential customers could peruse a range of “classic American sportswear;” button-down shirts, polos, shorts and more.